i4Ds/STIX-GSW/README.md

 ### Step 3: Create STIX-specific startup shell script ###
 1. Create a script file with name *startup_stix_sswidl.\[bat,sh\]* (\*.bat on Windows or \*.sh on Unix/Mac systems), e.g. inside your *STIX_SW_DEST* folder.
-2. Add the following content to the script file (**make sure that you choose the correct version for your system!**), and replace the variables indicated by *$VARNAME$* with the appropriate values for your system:
+2. Add the following content to the script file (**make sure that you choose the correct version for your system!**), and replace the variables indicated by *$$VARNAME$$* with the appropriate values for your system:

 *$$IDL_DIR$$:* Full path to your IDL directory, e.g. *C:\Program Files\Exelis\IDL85*
 *$$SSW$$:* Full path to your Solar SoftWare installation directory, e.g. *C:\SSW*